 Immigration and International Travel

-Historically, external law enforcement agencies have contacted University Police in advance of any planned activities on Grounds so that the University can help ensure that those activities are conducted in the least disruptive manner possible and in accordance with all relevant state and federal laws.
+Historically, external law enforcement agencies at the local, state, and federal levels have contacted the University Police Division (UPD) in advance of any planned activities on Grounds so that UPD can help ensure that those activities are conducted in the least disruptive manner possible.

-If someone from an external law enforcement agency approaches you and asks for information about a student, patient, or staff member, please contact University Police Department Services at 434-924-7166.
+In-Person: If you are approached by a local, state, or federal law enforcement agent requesting information about a student, patient, faculty member or staff member, please contact University Police Division Services at 434-924-7166.
 They will work with University officials on a response to the request.

-University employees who are contacted by law enforcement by phone or in writing with questions about UVA students, faculty, and staff should call the Office of the General Counsel at (434) 924-3586, or email UniversityCounsel@virginia.edu for guidance on how to proceed.
-In order to respect the privacy of any individuals involved, please do not share the details of the written request with others unless it is a University official with a legitimate “need to know.”
+By Phone/In Writing: University employees who are contacted by law enforcement by phone or in writing with questions about UVA students, patients, faculty or staff should call the Office of the University Counsel at 434-924-3586 or write to them at UniversityCounsel@virginia.edu for guidance.
+To respect the privacy of individuals, employees should not share the details of the written request with others unless it is a University official with a legitimate “need to know.”

 Public Health